Delaunay-like Triangulation of Smooth Orientable Submanifolds by L1-Norm Minimization: Delaunay weight

 and thus obtain (after plugging in the expression of $\psi(\lambda)$) We then use a formula for integrating a homogeneous polynomial on the standard simplex that may be found in \cite{zeller2001almost}:

 We obtain that

 Observing that $\|a_i-a_0\|^2 + \|a_j - a_0\|^2 - 2(a_i-a_0)\cdot(a_j-a_0) = \|a_i - a_j\|^2$, we can further rearrange the above formula to get the result. \end{proof}

-The expression of the Delaunay weight given in Lemma~\ref{lemma:weight} shows that two simplices that are isometric have the same Delaunay weight.
-Hence, a Delaunay energy can be straightforwardly associated to any ``soup'' $\Sigma$ of $d$-simplices living in $\Rspace^\Dim$ by setting $E(\Sigma) = \sum_{\sigma \in \Sigma} \omega(\sigma)$.
-It is then tempting to ask what would happen if one minimizes this energy over all soups $\Sigma$ of $d$-simplices whose vertices sample a $d$-dimensional submanifold \M and whose union is homeomorphic to that submanifold.
+It follows from Definition~\ref{definition:delaunay-weight} but also from the expression of the Delaunay weight given in Lemma~\ref{lemma:weight} that two isometric simplices have the same Delaunay weight.
+Hence, a Delaunay energy can be straightforwardly associated to any collection $\Sigma$ of $d$-simplices living in $\Rspace^\Dim$ by setting $E(\Sigma) = \sum_{\sigma \in \Sigma} \omega(\sigma)$.
+It is then tempting to ask what would happen if one minimizes this energy over all collections $\Sigma$ of $d$-simplices whose vertices sample a $d$-dimensional submanifold \M and whose union is homeomorphic to that submanifold.
 As is, the problem is non-convex.
 We shall transform it into a convex problem in the next section.